Greek yields hit 2014 highs on emerging market vulnerability

 Data on Greece was not immediately available, but traders say many of the bonds are in the hands of foreign hedge funds, many of them based in the United States.

 Bailed-out Greece and Portugal have also lured investors with mandates to invest in emerging markets as their yields are close to those in similarly-rated developing economies.
-The duo have dropped out of the main euro zone bond indexes due to their ratings so count on a significantly different investor base than do other euro zone states.
+As the duo have dropped out of the main euro zone bond indexes due to their low ratings, they count on a significantly different investor base than do other euro zone states.

-“It comes down to who owns it,” said Hans Humes, chief investment officer at Greylock Capital, referring to Greek debt, which the firm owns.
-“The big holders are people who own emerging markets.
-We haven’t completed the transition to make Greece part of the euro zone fixed income universe again,” said Humes, a veteran of distressed debt markets.
+“Italy and Spain have strong internal demand, while Portugal and Greece rely on investor demand from abroad and a lot of it has come from emerging market fund managers recently ... as they found the yield attractive,” ING rate strategist Alessandro Giansanti said.

 Equivalent Portuguese yields fell 7.5 bps to 5.22 percent, but remained over 20 bps above Thursday’s close.